Doctors Note Logo

 How ACV Targets Belly Fat: Your Next Step in Fitness with a Doctor

-Apple cider vinegar may help target harmful visceral belly fat by enhancing fat metabolism, improving blood sugar control and increasing feelings of fullness, making it a useful complement to a balanced diet and regular exercise.
+Apple cider vinegar (ACV) may help reduce harmful visceral belly fat by boosting fat metabolism, improving blood sugar control, and increasing feelings of fullness.
+When paired with a balanced diet and regular exercise, ACV can be a useful tool for supporting healthy weight management and trimming stubborn abdominal fat.

 answer background